DarienLibrary/website_content/content/_finished/volunteers/volunteers.md

 [Email Stephanie Anderson](mailto:sanderson@darienlibrary.org "Email Stephanie"), Assistant Director of Public Services.
 If you are inquiring about a specific volunteer position or schedule, please fill out the application form before emailing.
 Thanks!

+Volunteer applications are reviewed regularly, but it may take us 2-3 days to evaluate your application and investigate whether there are any opportunities that match with your interests and schedule.
+If you need an answer urgently, please fill out the application and email Stephanie to let her know.

+Please note: almost all of our volunteer applications require a training period, and we ask our volunteers to commit to at least a few months of volunteering as a result, depending on the work.
+If you need to volunteer immediately, or to volunteer a large number of hours in a short timeframe, we might not be the best fit.
+If you haven’t already, please check out [VolunteerSquare](https://www.volunteersquare.com/ "Volunteer Square") &mdash; they have a lot of other amazing volunteer opportunities available!

 <div class="margin-bottom-20"></div>

 <a href="/apply-volunteer"><button class="btn-u btn-u-lg btn-u-dark-blue btn-block" type="button">Apply to be a Volunteer</button></a>